Certificates

 Introduction

-Certificates are used to authenticate users to apps.
-They can be used on both incoming and outgoing connections.
+Certificates are used to authenticate users to apps and secure communication.
+In Mendix Cloud, certificates can be used for both incoming and outgoing connections.

 Incoming Connections